thoas/django-sequere/README.rst

 ``sequere.contrib.timeline`` supports both `redis-py`_ and `nydus`_

-If this settings is provided in your Django project then `nydus`_ will be needed.
+If this settings is provided in your Django project then `nydus`_ will be needed as an additional dependency.

 Resources